dmbarbour/glas/docs/GlasApps.md

 ## Reflection

-With FFI handling most things, reflection remains one area where the runtime must provide a wide range of features.
+With FFI and bgcall handling external integration, reflection remains one area where the runtime cannot effectively delegate.

 - sys.refl.src.\* - access to abstract '%src' metadata from compile time.
   - Minimally, support examination of the the abstract data type, Src